-In the aftermath of an crash, we often think about costly car repairs, but tending to injuries should be at the top of our to-do list.
-Keep up with appointments such as physical therapy, rest when advised, and listen to your doctors.
+In the aftermath of a crash, we often think about costly car repairs, but tending to injuries should be at the top of our to-do list.
+Keep up with appointments such as physical therapy, rest when advised and listen to your doctors.
 If any changes in your medical care are recommended, communicate these with your insurance carrier as well.

 While safe driving can reduce the chance of a car crash, most of us will experience one at some point in our lives.
 Review your policy periodically, and keep these steps in mind so that filing an auto insurance claim can be as smooth as possible.

 Do you have a question about how to file an insurance claim?
 Still have questions about car insurance?
-Contact a AAA Insurance agent at AAA.com/Insurance or 866-222-7871.
+Contact a AAA Insurance agent at AAA.com/Insurance.